kaelansmith/deep-merge-ts/README.md

 The goal of this package is to remain simple and tiny, perfect for use-cases where bundle size matters (i.e. frontend web apps).

-There are other alternative packages that provide way more functionality, but that also have a much larger footprint; for example, [`deepmerge-ts`](https://github.com/RebeccaStevens/deepmerge-ts) is very popular, well-tested, handles merging of things like Maps and Sets, and provides a ton of configuration options.
+There are other alternative packages that provide way more functionality, but that also have a much larger footprint; for example, [`deepmerge-ts`](https://github.com/RebeccaStevens/deepmerge-ts) is very popular, handles merging of things like Maps and Sets, and provides a ton of configuration options.
 But it may be overkill and potentially bloating your bundle size.
 They cover 100% of possible use-cases, whereas we take the 80/20 approach (take a glance at the source code for both and you'll understand).

 # Installation